-The Host Profiles And Configuration Setup window is available from the Options dropdown.
-It will list all the host profiles currently available for installation, listed according to location.
+The Setup Host Profiles And Configuration window is used to install pre-defined host profiles that are shipped with VisIt.
+It can be accessed from the Options dropdown.
+It will list all the pre-defined host profiles shipped with the installation, listed according to location.
 From the list, you can choose one or more locations and all the host profiles for the selected locations will be installed.
 However, you will need to exit and restart VisIt for them to become available for use.
 With this window, you can also specify a default configuration for VisIt to use.
 Don't forget to click Install before dismissing the window.
-(Figure 1.313)
+(Figure 1.312)